lristic/Real-Estate-Project/README.md

 # Real-Estate-Project

 A Real Estate Project created using PHP and MySQL. <br>
+Front-end part was realised using a template, the back-end part is all me.
-The project can be viewed here: [Real-Estate-Project](http://razvoj.diginout.com/laki/restate/)
+The project can be viewed here: [Real-Estate-Project](https://lristic.github.io/01/Real-Estate)